Shields picks up rare road win as White Sox beat Orioles 8-6

 White Sox: Reynaldo Lopez (5-9, 4.22 ERA) has allowed just four earned runs with 29 strikeouts over his last four starts.

-Orioles: Rookie Yefry Ramirez (1-5, 5.94 ERA) is making his first major league start since Aug.
+Orioles: Rookie Yefry Ramirez (1-5, 5.94) is making his first major league start since Aug.
 19, when he allowed seven runs and seven hits over three innings in an 8-0 loss to Cleveland.